Bridget Jones's Diary (novel): Plot

 The plot is focused on Bridget's love life.
-She worries on a regular basis about dying without someone and going on to be eaten by dogs when her singleness causes her death not to be discovered promptly, an obsession that a USA Today reviewer called "one of [Bridget's] more cheerful daydreams".
-However, during the course of the year she becomes involved in two romantic relationships.
+She regularly worries about dying being eaten by dogs when her singleness causes her death not to be discovered promptly, an obsession that a USA Today reviewer called "one of [Bridget's] more cheerful daydreams".
+However, during the course of the year, she becomes involved in two romantic relationships.
 The first is with her charming and handsome boss Daniel Cleaver, who eventually cheats on Bridget with a younger, more conventionally attractive woman.
 Bridget's second relationship is with the stuffy human-rights barrister Mark Darcy, whom she initially dislikes when they are reintroduced at a New Year's party where her mother reminds them they were childhood playmates.
-These two men are connected by more than their relationships with Bridget, as Fielding reveals near the end of the novel.
+These two men are connected by more than their relationship with Bridget, as Fielding reveals near the end of the novel.